All modalities of exercise will help you burn calories and lose weight.

 For more on their finding you can visit the article title You Can do Burn Fat During Resistance Exercise.

 To achieve this level of muscle building and fat burning with strength training, MensFitness.com, recommends following a “strength training program” that includes hitting all the major muscle groups through compound exercises or exercises that require movements at multiple joints.

-Some of the most well-known compound and multi-movement exercises are squats, shoulder press and lunges.
+Some of the most well-known compound and multi-movement exercises are squats, shoulder press, and lunges.
 All of them can be performed with or without weights.

 If you are more comfortable using a machine, that’s fine to start.
-However, to get a full benefit of multi-movement exercises, learning to work with free weight such as dumbbells is a good idea.
+However, to get a full benefit of multi-movement exercises, learning to work with a free weight such as dumbbells is a good idea.

 Perform the following the exercises to get started: